22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 This will validate whether the user's system is eligible for authentication with Mercado Pago or Mercado Libre and thus initialize the `Authenticator` class.

 If the user is unable to continue with the flow, you will receive an error.
-See our [list of possible errors](/developers/en/docs/checkout-api-v2/payment-integration/saved-payment-methods#editor_1:~:text=4.%20Process%20Payment-,Possible,-errors) for details.
+See our [list of possible errors](/developers/en/docs/checkout-api-v2/payment-integration/fast-payments#:~:text=4.%20Process%20Payment-,Possible,-errors) for details.

 :::
 :::AccordionComponent{title="2.
 Obtain Account Authentication Token" pill="client-side"}

 Once the `Authenticator` class is initialized, it is necessary to make a request to obtain the authorization token.
 This token is required to access the available payment methods in the buyer's Mercado Pago account.

-The function that performs this request is `getAuthorizationToken`, and through the `.show` method, it allows you to choose how you want to obtain that token: by opening a confirmation modal, or by skipping it.
+Through the `.show` method it is possible to choose how you want to obtain that token: by opening a confirmation modal, or by skipping it.
 Choose the option you prefer and use the assigned code in each case as a reference.

 #### Obtain token via confirmation modal